HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/docs/source/_getting_started/installation.rst

 	conda create -n odt python=3.10
 	conda activate odt

-*Note: if your institution does not support anaconda, you can use `miniforge <https://github.com/conda-forge/miniforge>`_ instead to run the conda installations.*
+*Note: if your institution does not support Anaconda, you can use* `miniforge <https://github.com/conda-forge/miniforge>`_ *instead to run the conda installations.*

 If you have an Apple M chip, you need to create an environment simulating an x86 processor to be able to install **Blast**.
 This can be done as follows: